 What did they find?
 Of the 451 GRAS notifications voluntarily submitted to the FDA, 22% were made by someone directly employed by the company.
 13% were made by someone directly employed by a firm hand-picked by the company, and 64% by a panel hand-picked by the corporation or the firm the corporation hired.
 Are you doing the math?
 Yes, that means zero percent of safety decisions were made independently.

 An astonishing 100% of the members of expert panels worked directly or indirectly for the companies that manufactured the food additive in question.
 100%.
 And those are just the ones the food companies let FDA know about.
-And they used the same in-the-pocket rent-a-scentist “experts” over and over, leading food industry watchdog Marion Nestle to ask “How is it possible that the FDA permits manufacturers to decide for themselves whether their food additives are safe?”
+And they used the same rent-a-scientist "experts" over and over, leading food industry watchdog Marion Nestle to ask “How is it possible that the FDA permits manufacturers to decide for themselves whether their food additives are safe?”
 Maybe it’s because many of the companies providing our daily food are corporate giants with political muscles national governments would envy.
 PepsiCo alone spent more than $9 million in a single year to lobby Congress.
 The fact that food additives like trans fats have been allowed to kill thousands of Americans year after year comes as less of a surprise to those who realize three of Washington’s largest lobbying firms reportedly now work for the food industry.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Ariel Levitsky.